adamsilver/adamsilver.io-jekyll/_drafts/2032-01-01-the-real-progressive-enhancement.md

 **Not sure.**

+*"Everyone loves McDonalds, but that doesn't make it good for you!"*

-Most people don't do it and so you end up with developers copying other developers.
-A lot of (read all of) the popular Javascript libraries don't do this and most developers use libraries as opposed to create libraries.
+Most devs don't do this and so you end up with developers copying other developers.
+A lot of (read all of) the popular Javascript libraries don't expose it's capabilities to the calling application. i.e. most libraries provide static APIs.
+Meaning there is no way for you to know if the underlying code will run successfully or not.

-But as it goes in all walks of life, popularity is rarely a sign of quality.
-The world loves McDonalds but we all know McDonalds is shit for you.
+And if you don't know, you can guarantee failure at some point or other.
+This is not just for old browsers, it's just as much for new browsers.

+Infact, if you wan't to use the most bleeding edge browser APIs, all you have to do is check first before enhancing.
+You could decide to *only* use the most cutting edge browsers and then degrading for all other browsers.

 <!--